 According to current statistics, approximately 30 – 60% of all married individuals in the United States will engage in infidelity at some point during their marriage.
 Of course, these are not just numbers on a spreadsheet; they are real husbands and wives facing unspeakable pain and confusion.
 You never dreamed you would find yourself in their shoes, and you certainly don’t want to be just another statistic.

 Although you may feel hopeless in this moment, you need to know that there is hope—and a way through this.
-While it will take willingness, repentance, and intentionality, your marriage can be set on an entirely new and better path by responding decisively and well to this unwanted trial.
+While it will take willingness, repentance, and intentionality, you and your spouse can recover from an affair by responding decisively and well to this unwanted trial.

 An affair is a betrayal of trust involving another person, which violates the promise of marriage to be faithful in your affections and actions.